 Who Were the Foremothers of the Women's Suffrage and Equality Movements?

-In a letter dated March 31, 1776, Abigail Adams reminds her husband John that while "...I long to hear that you have declared an independancy [sic.], and by the way in the new Code of Laws which I suppose it will be necessary for you to make, I desire you would Remember the Ladies, and be more generous and favourable to them than your ancestors."
+In a letter dated March 31, 1776, Abigail Adams reminded her husband John that while "...I long to hear that you have declared an independancy [sic.], and by the way in the new Code of Laws which I suppose it will be necessary for you to make, I desire you would Remember the Ladies, and be more generous and favourable to them than your ancestors."

-In the spirit of Mrs. Adams' challenge to her husband (and his colleagues), this lesson looks at the women's suffrage movement that grew out of debates that followed the Declaration of Independence and the conclusion of the Continental Congress by "remembering the ladies" who are too often overlooked when teaching about the "foremothers" of the movements for suffrage and women's equality in U.S. history.
-Grounded in the critical inquiry question "Who's missing?" and in the interest of bringing more perspectives to who the suffrage movement included, this resource will help to ensure that students learn about some of the lesser-known activists who, like Elizabeth Cady Stanton, Lucretia Mott, and Susan B. Anthony, participated in the formative years of the Women's Rights Movement.
+In the spirit of Abigail Adams's challenge to her husband (and his colleagues), this lesson looks at the women's suffrage movement that grew out of debates following the Declaration of Independence and the conclusion of the Continental Congress by "remembering the ladies" who are too often overlooked when teaching about the "foremothers" of the movements for suffrage and women's equality in U.S. history.
+Grounded in the critical inquiry question "Who's missing?" and in the interest of bringing more perspectives to who the suffrage movement included, this resource will help to ensure that students learn about some of the lesser-known activists who, like Elizabeth Cady Stanton, Lucretia Mott, and Susan B. Anthony, participated in the formative years of the women's rights movement.

 Who did the women's suffrage movement include and represent during the 19th and 20th centuries?